Staff

 (510) 528-8550 x107

-Beth officially joined Bay Nature in the spring of 2011, but her first contribution was a sidebar on saving local frogs to accompany David Rains Wallace’s April 2002 cover story “A Leap of Faith“.
+Beth officially joined Bay Nature in the spring of 2011, but her first contribution was a sidebar on saving local frogs to accompany David Rains Wallace’s April 2002 cover story “A Leap of Faith.
 A passionate observer of, and advocate for, the natural world, Beth has a dual background in magazine publishing (MJ, UC Berkeley Graduate School of Journalism) and digital marketing for both nonprofit and for-profit organizations.
 Staying on the leading edge of “marcom” helps her reach new audiences and inspire others to fall in love with local nature.
-An experienced grant writer and board member of International Bird Rescue, Beth roams Northern California’s wild spaces in her spare time, listening out for bird song and the occasional ribbit, open to new discoveries.
+A longtime volunteer for International Bird Rescue, Beth roams Northern California’s wild spaces in her spare time, listening out for bird song and the occasional ribbit, open to new discoveries.

 Barbara Butkus